-The Alfred University men's soccer team thought being conference champions on their Senior defender Zach Wise said, "We would obviously like to improve our record form last year, and make the NCAA tournament."
+The Alfred University men's soccer team still has the thought of being conference champions on their minds.
+Senior defender Zach Wise said, "We would obviously like to improve our record form last year, and make the NCAA tournament."
 On Sept.
 6, the Saxons took on Cortland at home in a downpour.
+The game started

+On Sept.
+6, the Saxons took on Cortland at home in a downpour.
 The game started out promising for Alfred, as senior midfielder Jarett Sanatar scored only three minutes into the match.
 His point was followed by a goal from freshman Tom Honan, extending the Saxon's lead 2-0.
 In goal senior Brian Middleton made three saves for the Saxons.
 The second half saw a comeback from Cortland, as they matched Alfred's two goals.
 At the close of overtime play, the score remained stagnant, resulting in a 2-2 tie.
 Senior Dave Suddaby remarked, "The first half of the Cortland game was excellent.
 We were fired up and working hard.
 Our intensity dropped off a lot during the second half, but that problem was dealt with and the success was seen in the Penn State-Behrend game."
 Indeed, whatever problems the Saxons experienced against Cortland disappeared in the Penn State-Behrend contest.
 The men's team left Merrill Field on Sept.
-11 with a 2-0 shutout. forward Adam Long put Alfred the 23rd minute, assisted by senior Bobby Early in the second half Linaberry added an unassisted goal to secure the shutout for the Saxons.
+11 with a 2-0 shutout.

+Junior forward Adam Long put Alfred on the board in the 23rd minute, assisted by senior Bobby Linaberry.
+Early in the second half Linaberry added an unassisted goal to secure the shutout for the Saxons.
 Making two saves for Alfred was senior Jim Roberts, who played all 90 minutes in goal.
-"We dug in and kept up the intensity in the second half that game and got the result we needed," said Suddaby.
+"We dug in and kept up the intensity in the second half of that game and got the result we needed," said Suddaby.
 Next Alfred took on non-conference opponent SUNY Oswego on Sept.
+13.

-13. Unfortunately for the Saxons, the momentum from their shutout of Penn State-Behrend did not carry over into this contest.
+Unfortunately for the Saxons, the momentum from their shutout of Penn State-Behrend did not carry over into this contest.
 AU scored first, with a goal by Linaberry.
 Oswego was able to answer the opening goal with two of their own in the first half, plus added a third in the second half.
 Alfred opened its conference play on Sept.
 16 at Utica College.
 Results from this matchup were not available at press time.